ELETTRA-SincrotroneTrieste/cumbia-libs/README.UBUNTU.md

 > sudo make install

+#### PKG_CONFIG_PATH note
+Remember that */usr/local/tango-9.3.3/lib/pkgconfig* shall be added to the PKG_CONFIG_PATH when building *cumbia* later, as well as */usr/local/zeromq/lib/pkgconfig*

 #### The apt-get install method

 At the moment of writing this document, ubuntu 19.10 does not provide Tango packages supporting the C++-17 standard.
-The following instructions can replace the *Install from source* procedure entirely in a future *ubuntu* release.
+The following instructions may replace the *Install from source* procedure entirely in a future *ubuntu* release.

 > sudo apt-get install libtango-dev libtango-tools tango-test